 Points on projective varieties#

-Scheme morphism for points on projective varieties
+This module implements scheme morphism for points on projective varieties.

 AUTHORS:

-• David Kohel, William Stein
+• David Kohel, William Stein (2006): initial version

-• William Stein (2006-02-11): fixed bug where P(0,0,0) was allowed as a projective point.
+• William Stein (2006-02-11): fixed bug where P(0,0,0) was allowed as a projective point

-• Volker Braun (2011-08-08): Renamed classes, more documentation, misc cleanups.
+• Volker Braun (2011-08-08): Renamed classes, more documentation, misc cleanups

-class sage.schemes.projective.projective_point.SchemeMorphism_point_abelian_variety_field(X, v, check=True)#
+class sage.schemes.projective.projective_point.SchemeMorphism_point_abelian_variety_field(X, v, check=True)[source]#

 Bases: AdditiveGroupElement, SchemeMorphism_point_projective_field